Feb 17 • 2021

 Not only does the rule of thirds LOOK great, it’s also super quick to implement!
 If you’re ever feeling lost, this is definitely the place you want to start.

 But there’s a lot more to learn about the rule of thirds, and A LOT a lot more to learn about composition.
-And I’m not going to leave you hangin’ wondering what those might be. 😉
+And I tell you all about it in our namesake course.
+Take a look at all of the content that we cover in the newly remastered Foodtography School course HERE.

 Love and brownies,